i05nagai/memorandum/language/english_speaking.md

     * consider object to be
     * consider object to have
         * The ministry of trade considered the company to have the best vision for exports.
+* deem
+    * to consider or judge
+    * to consider or judge sth in a particular way
+    * The area has now been deemed safe.
+        * We will provide help whenever you deem it appropriate.
 * regard
     * regarding
         * I’d create a word document answering these questions in addition to ones regarding how my background fits the position